 Life Extension BCAA Capsules

-Life Extension BCAA comes in capsules form.
-People who like the convenience of pill-form supplements or who dislike the flavor of supplement powders can choose BCAA capsules.
+Life Extension BCAA comes in capsule form.
+People who like the convenience of pill-form supplements or dislike the flavor of supplement powders can choose BCAA capsules.

 The dietary supplement uses capsules made of vegetable cellulose that only contain the three BCAAs.
 Additionally, it is non-GMO confirmed and gluten-free.

-Although the exterior coating is suitable for vegetarians, the manufacturer doesn’t specify whether the nutrients inside come from animal products.
+Although the exterior coating suits vegetarians, the manufacturer doesn’t specify whether the nutrients inside come from animal products.

 How to choose the best BCAA supplement?